wksnders/David-Portfolio/README.md

 ContactFormErrorMessage: "Something went wrong.
 Please try again."
 ContactFormSendingMessage: "Sending..."
 ```
-the keys in blue are not translated in a given translation file. only the text within the "quotation marks" noted in orange above is what changes when localizing to a new area.
+the keys in green are not translated in a given translation file. only the text within the "quotation marks" noted in blue above is what changes when localizing to a new area.
 For example:

 ```yaml
 ContactFormPageTitle: "문의하기"